alansarkar/Youtube-viewer-Bash-script/README.md

 This is a simple script just search what you type and then can scroll and  <br>
 go to other pages and  then select what  video you would like to watch.

+# Image support
+This script can view youtube thumbnails too
+But It is disable default
+#To enable this feature just change the value to 1 for the variable Imageenable at line 18 </br>
+Default it uses tiv to show the images <br>
+You can change It at line 46 to any of your favourate cli image viewer or you can install tiv from here https://github.com/stefanhaustein/TerminalImageViewer

 ## Dependency
 * wget <br>
 * youtube-dl <br>